By Ben Mardis

 Learn sustainable living skills at our Permaculture Courses.

 About the Author: Ben Mardis is an experienced educator that is passionate about permaculture and naturalist skills.
-He is an instructor at Alderleaf.
+He is a guest instructor at Alderleaf.
 Learn more about Ben Mardis.